Corrective Action and Documentation

 Samford conducts a background screen on every final candidate for employment in all staff and faculty jobs.
 This screen must be successfully completed in order to be employed.
 The screen includes but is not limited to criminal background, driving record, and social security number verification.
 Credit/financial history and drug testing may also be required by some departments.

-A background search release form will be sent for the final candidate before the background screening can be conducted.
+A background search release must be completed within the ATS system is for the final candidate before the background screening can be conducted.

-After all applicants have been interviewed by the departmental interviewer, the hiring manager will submit a hire proposal through HireTouch.
+After all applicants have been interviewed by the departmental interviewer, the hiring manager will submit a hire proposal through the ATS system.
 If approved, any required pre-employment checks (such as verification of education, prior employment, licensures, and certifications, as applicable, and reference checks) will be initiated.

 Applicants who are not selected should be informed of their status in a timely manner.
-The hiring manager should send the appropriate regrets email through HireTouch to applicants that are not selected.
+The hiring manager should send the appropriate regrets email through the ATS system to applicants that are not selected.

 Employment decisions subject the university to additional costs and can create significant liability.
 That is why we have guidelines to help us reduce our exposure to such liability.